linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 38 Market for Foreign Exchange Derivatives.md

 The equation yields a value for  $F$  of 0.6438, the same exchange rate that we found when we sought the exchange rate one year from now that would make the U.S. investor indifferent between the two alternatives facing that investor.

 Now suppose that a dealer quotes a one-year forward exchange rate between the two currencies.
 The one-year forward exchange rate fixes today the exchange rate one year from now.
-Thus, if the one-year forward exchange rate quoted is  $0.6438 for one unit of country X's currency, investing in the bank in country X will provide no arbitrage opportunity for the U.S. investor.
-If the one-year forward rate quoted is more than$ 0.6438 for one unit of country X's currency, the U.S. investor can arbitrage the situation by selling country X's currency forward (and buying U.S. dollars forward for CX).
+Thus, if the one-year forward exchange rate quoted is  \$0.6438 for one unit of country X's currency, investing in the bank in country X will provide no arbitrage opportunity for the U.S. investor.
+If the one-year forward rate quoted is more than\$ 0.6438 for one unit of country X's currency, the U.S. investor can arbitrage the situation by selling country X's currency forward (and buying U.S. dollars forward for CX).

-To see how this arbitrage opportunity can be exploited, suppose that the one-year forward exchange rate is  $0.6500 for one unit of country X's currency.
+To see how this arbitrage opportunity can be exploited, suppose that the one-year forward exchange rate is  \$0.6500 for one unit of country X's currency.
 Also, assume that the borrowing and the lending rates in each currency's country are the same.
-Suppose that the U.S. investor borrows$ 100,000 for one year at 7\% compounded annually and enters into a forward contract agreeing to deliver CX 166,210 1 year from now at $0.6500 per CX.
-That is, one year from now, the investor agrees to deliver CX 166,210 in exchange for $108,037 (CX 166,210 × 0.6500).
+Suppose that the U.S. investor borrows\$ 100,000 for one year at 7\% compounded annually and enters into a forward contract agreeing to deliver CX 166,210 1 year from now at \$0.6500 per CX.
+That is, one year from now, the investor agrees to deliver CX 166,210 in exchange for \$108,037 (CX 166,210 × 0.6500).

-The  $100,000 that was borrowed can be exchanged for CX 152,486 at the spot rate of$ 0.6558 to one unit of country X's currency, which can be invested in country X at 9\%.
+The  \$100,000 that was borrowed can be exchanged for CX 152,486 at the spot rate of\$ 0.6558 to one unit of country X's currency, which can be invested in country X at 9\%.
 One year from now, the U.S. investor will have CX 166,210 from the investment in country X, which can be delivered against the forward contract.
-The U.S. investor will receive $108,037 and repay $107,000 to satisfy the bank loan, netting $1,037.
-Assuming that the counterparty to the forward contract does not default, this riskless arbitrage situation results in a $1,037 profit generated with no initial investment.
+The U.S. investor will receive \$108,037 and repay \$107,000 to satisfy the bank loan, netting \$1,037.
+Assuming that the counterparty to the forward contract does not default, this riskless arbitrage situation results in a \$1,037 profit generated with no initial investment.
 This riskless profit will prompt many arbitrageurs to follow this strategy and will, obviously, result in the U.S. dollar rising relative to country X's currency in the forward exchange-rate market, or possibly some other adjustment.

-However, if the one-year forward exchange rate quoted is less than  $0.6438, an investor in country X can arbitrage the situation by buying CX forward (and by selling U.S. dollars forward).
+However, if the one-year forward exchange rate quoted is less than  \$0.6438, an investor in country X can arbitrage the situation by buying CX forward (and by selling U.S. dollars forward).
 This riskless arbitrage again leads arbitrageurs to act, with the result that the forward exchange rate of U.S. dollars relative to CX falls.[2]
-The conclusion of this argument is that the one-year forward exchange rate must be$ 0.6438, because any other forward exchange rate would result in an arbitrage opportunity for either the U.S. investor or the investor in country X.
+The conclusion of this argument is that the one-year forward exchange rate must be\$ 0.6438, because any other forward exchange rate would result in an arbitrage opportunity for either the U.S. investor or the investor in country X.

 Thus, the spot exchange rate and the interest rates in two countries determine the forward exchange rate of their currencies.
 The relationship among the spot exchange rate, the interest rates in two countries, and the forward rate is called interest rate parity.
 The parity relationship implies that an investor, by hedging in the forward exchange-rate market, realizes the same domestic return whether investing domestically or in a foreign country.
 The arbitrage process that forces interest rate parity is called covered interest arbitrage.